JaredDyreson/Thin-Mint/arch/components/base_install/README.md

 3. ROOT (100 GB)
 4. HOME (Rest of disk)

+We can pass in the following environment variables to alter the size of each partition:

+- `ROOT_PARTITION_SIZE`
+- `SWAP_SIZE`

 # Clearing of partitions

 We are using `dd` to delete the entire partition table and new partitions will be made in their place.